jaNGOB/MM_test/README.md

 Balances Exchange A = BTC: 0.0    and USD: 1'200 \
 Balances Exchange B = BTC: 0.2017 and USD: 0

-Now we have to wait for a reverse opportunity to exchange it back or just split our orders into smaller pieces.
+Now we have to wait for a reverse opportunity to exchange it back or just split our orders into smaller pieces to profit off of future trades.

 # To-Do
 Right now there is only the scanning part in place, meaning no orders or order-management happening.